rafathossain/HTML-Email-sender-using-PHPMailer-SMTP/README.md

 ## Designing email

-In the repository there is a file named "template_design.html".
+In the repository there is a file named <a href="template_design.html">template_design.html</a>.
 Open the file and edit it as you want to your desired html design.
 A sample design is already added here.

 <img src="images/ss1.png" width="100%"/>